-I am delighted that you are considering Fulwell Infant School Academy for the infant stage of your son or daughter's education.
-The purpose of this brochure is to introduce you to Fulwell Infant School Academy and to provide information you may find useful.
-I hope it will answer questions you may have before applying for a place for your child and that it will continue to be of use to you during their time with us.
-As our reputation and outstanding OFSTED report (2014) fully endorse, we have many strengths.
-These include very high standards of teaching throughout the school and demanding expectations of children's achievements and behaviour.
-In addition to this we firmly believe in providing all children with a wide range of opportunities, sporting, musical, cultural, recreational and social.
-Safeguarding is always a priority for us.
-We believe that every child and young person has a fundamental right to live a life that is free from harm, neglect and abuse.
-We will work with partners and professionals to promote wellbeing and keep children safe.
-We are a Multi Academy Trust (Jigsaw Learning Trust) and were joined by Ouston Primary School (Durham), a school that shares our belief in children and our educational values.
-We have also established a Trust partnership with Horndale Infants in Newton Aycliffe for the next 18 months.
-The three schools will continue to work closely together as we continue to improve our offer to children in the Trust.
-Our aim is to provide each child with an education that will equip them to become responsible citizens, to make informed choices having both self respect and respect for others.
-To achieve this we provide an extensive range of curricular opportunities and opportunities beyond the school day, in an atmosphere of firm but caring control.
-Learning is fun!
-Our mission is to create a safe, stimulating and happy learning environment within which every child is able to realise their potential.
-We can only move towards this aim with the full co-operation and support of parents and the wider community.
-I hope this will be the beginning of a fruitful and happy relationship.
-Werdy Angus Wendy Angus Head teacher

-What is our vision for learning at Fulwell?
+I am delighted that you are considering Fulwell Infant School Academy for the infant stage of your child's education.
+The purpose of this brochure is to introduce you to our school and to provide information you may find helpful.
+I hope it will answer some of your initial questions before applying for a place, and continue to be a useful reference during your child's time with us.
+As our strong reputation reflects, we have many strengths.
+These include a highly inclusive and nurturing environment, where children are valued as individuals.
+Our commitment to high-quality teaching from Nursery through to Year 2 ensures that the strong foundations laid in the Early Years underpin future success.
+Expectations for children's achievement and behaviour are consistently high.
+In addition, we believe in offering children a broad and enriching range of opportunities-sporting, musical, cultural, recreational, and social-to help them grow into well-rounded, confident individuals.
+Safeguarding is always our highest priority.
+We believe every child has the right to live a life free from harm, neglect and abuse.
+We work closely with families and partner agencies to promote children's wellbeing and keep them safe.
+We are proud to be part of the Jigsaw Learning Trust, alongside Ouston Primary School in Durham, a school that shares our values and commitment to excellence.
+We also maintain a strong, ongoing relationship with our outstanding primary partner, Fulwell Junior School.
+Together, we continue to enhance the educational offer for all children within our communities.
+Our aim is to provide every child with an education that prepares them to become responsible, respectful citizens, capable of making informed choices and developing a strong sense of self-worth.
+We offer a rich and engaging curriculum, complemented by extended opportunities beyond the school day, all within an environment of firm but caring guidance.
+Most importantly-learning is fun!
+Our mission is to create a safe, stimulating, and happy learning environment where every child can reach their full potential.
+We know that we can only achieve this through strong partnerships with parents and the wider community.
+I hope this will be the beginning of a positive, rewarding relationship.
+Wendy Angus Wendy Angus Head teacher What is our vision for learning at Fulwell?

 'Delivering an exceptional education for all' Our vision is for the growth of learning communities, committed to providing everyone with the opportunity to achieve more than they ever thought possible.
 We strive to ensure that our children develop excitement in learning and a desire to live life to the full.
 We value everyone equally and demonstrate this through our words, actions and beliefs.
 We offer our communities diverse opportunities in a stimulating learning experience that fosters success for all.
 Working together, we focus on:

+Empowering children

-Empowering children To become independent, compassionate learners with skills that will enable our children to lead fulfilling lives.
+To become independent, compassionate learners with skills that will enable our children to lead fulfilling lives.
 They will be respectful, resilient and empathetic citizens.

+Achieving success

-Achieving success To be successful in their school experience, academically, personally and in developing their interests and desire to succeed.
+To be successful in their school experience, academically, personally and in developing their interests and desire to succeed.
 We will recognise and celebrate children's achievements whilst supporting and challenging them to continue on their successful journey.
 'Trying our best and achieving success'.

-Striving for excellence To strive to be the very best they can be, making excellent progress and reaching the highest standards.
-Collaboration To build strong partnerships, learning with and from others as we challenge our whole community to reach new heights.
+Striving for excellence

+To strive to be the very best they can be, making excellent progress and reaching the highest standards.

+Collaboration